Santiago8888/Medium/Software-Pathology.md

 #### 3.6 A surprinsingly number of diseases can be attributed to genes.

+Before my research I used to consider genes as static, highly reliable compnents exhibiting a low degree of variance.
+However, almost 70% of humans suffer from a disease attributed to genetic disorders.

 #### 3.7 We have an inmune system to heal ourselves.